pcapme/pcap/docs/design.md

 Outputs all saved capture data in the form of a `pcap-savefile`.

-Optionally continues the output stream,
+Optionally continues the output stream "live".

 ### Getting Capture Data in Real Time